 ***The milking bench is made of only six pieces of wood and a few screws.
-If you’d like the easy-build plan, please leave a comment below and I’m happy to share.***
+If you’d like the easy-build plan, please click on the link at the end of this post.***

 In different lights, the Mustard-Buttermilk Cream color combo on the chair is extremely bold, but yet soft and neutral, too.
 Now, I totally get why the decorators suggested this color combo.
 It’s like it just “woke-up” my groggy sun room.

 And that’s all there is to it.
 An old wicker chair is easily updated with fresh fabric and the perfect combination of paint colors.

 If you’d like to see the plans for building the milking bench, please click this link.

 For more information about Fusion Mineral Paint, please click here to visit their website.